Mat0u5/PastLife/README.md

 **This mod has different features for each version of Minecraft** (matching the features of the sessions).
 So for example, the Boogeyman will be only available in Beta 1.7.3, and none of the other versions, just like Grian had it.

-The earliest versions have a separate jar file for the client and the server, so make sure to download the correct one you want.
+The earliest versions (`Beta 1.2_02`, `Beta 1.7.3` and `Release 1.1`) have a separate jar file for the client and the server, so make sure to download the correct one you want.

 ---------